Use Power Fx in Power Pages (preview)

 Note

-You may find the syntax for authoring Power Fx formula to be a bit different than what you may be used to in Power Apps or Power Automate.
-To initiate a Power Fx expression, it needs to begin with an '=' (equal sign) similar to the experience in Excel.
+You might find the syntax for authoring Power Fx formula to be different than what you are used to in Power Apps or Power Automate.
+To initiate a Power Fx expression, it must begin with an '=' (equal sign) like in Excel.
 For more information, see Important considerations.

 Power Fx enables the full spectrum of development from no-code makers without any programming knowledge to pro-code for professional developers.
 It facilitates collaboration among diverse teams, helping them save time and effort.